Angel3245/Exploratory-Analysis-of-VAEs-and-WGANs/README.md

 - Matplotlib

 ## Model Architecture
-The RNN model is designed with the following architecture:
+The model is designed with the following architecture:

 ### Variational Autoencoder (VAE)
 - Encoder: Encodes the input image into a latent space.